StarsShadow-dev/Modlite/README.md

 ## Swift _(unfinished)_

-The Swift runTime is intended to be a mirror of the JavaScript run time.
+The Swift runTime is intended to be a mirror of the JavaScript runTime.